CiaraAMolloy/Mobile-Devlopment-Project/README.md

 trello board

-instructions
+Instructions

 Make flashcard sets:

-1)In home click make Sets
+1) In home click make Sets

-2)Choose a folder from the spinner
+2) Choose a folder from the spinner

-3)Give your set a unique name
+3) Give your set a unique name

-4)click add
+4) click add

 Make flashcards:

-1)click make flashcards
+1) click make flashcards.

-2)select a set to add your flashcard to
+2) select a set to add your flashcard to.

-3)give your flashcard a term and definition example term:1+1 definition:2
+3) give your flashcard a term and definition example term:1+1 definition:2.

-4)click add
+4) click add

-5)you should see the flashcard you created
+5) you should see the flashcard you created

 Delete flashcards:

-1)In home click Delete/view flashcards
+1) In home click Delete/view flashcards

-2)select a set to delete cards from from the spinner
+2) select a set to delete cards from from the spinner

-3)click the select button
+3) click the select button

-4)you should now see the list of flashcards select one or multiple to delete
+4) you should now see the list of flashcards select one or multiple to delete

-5)click delete
+5) click delete

 View cards in a set:

-1)In home click Delete/view flashcards
+1) In home click Delete/view flashcards

-2)select a set view
+2) select a set view

-3)click the select button
+3) click the select button

-4)you should now see the list of flashcards
+4) you should now see the list of flashcards

 Play the flashcard game